PreferredAI/beacon/README.md

      + The format of the prediction file is as follows:
        Target:gt_basket|item_candidate_1:score_1|item_candidate_2:score_2|

-3. If you find the code and data useful in your research, please cite:
+3. If you find the code useful in your research, please cite:

 ```
 @inproceedings{le2019beacon,